 He is co-founder and sound designer/composer of acclaimed immersive theatre company The Guerrilla Museum, the recording studio/production suite The Institute Studio, where he has helped craft the sonic visions of numerous artists and sound-based projects, and a sound designer (Sydney International Airport, Royal Botanical Gardens of Sydney, The Guerrilla Museum, The Boon Companions).
 In addition he tours regularly as a multi-instrumentalist and sound designer for numerous acts and has toured Australia, Europe and the US multiple times.

 He is involved in the Sound Art & Spatial Sculpture school at RMIT, Melbourne, AU and has a previous degree in Philosophy & Politics.
-At present he is also undertaking a Diploma of Languages (French).
+He is also undertaking a Diploma of Languages (French).

-2019 sees him undertake his first official international artist residency at the Cité International des Arts in Paris where he will be developing two new works - a deconstructed opera based on the work of Georges Perec, and a system of sonic cartography based on mass transit systems, as well as extensive field work in the former Yugoslav republics of the Balkans.
+2019 sees him undertake his first official international artist residency at the Cité International des Arts in Paris where he will be developing two new works - a deconstructed opera based on the work of Georges Perec, and a series of works of sonic cartography based on mass transit systems.
+He will also be returning to the former Yugoslav republics of the Balkans to continue a body of work focussing on history and memory as audible through sound.